Common tabular operations in pandas#

 True

-As a result, you get either True or False (here True), depending on whether the Series contained any NaN values, or not.
-Let’s now see how we can remove the NoData values (i.e. clean the data) using the .dropna() function.
-Inside the function you can pass a list of column(s) from which the NaN values should found using the subset parameter:
+The .hasnans attribute will be either True or False depending on whether or not the Series contains any NaN values.
+Let’s now see how we can remove the missing data values (i.e., clean the data) using the .dropna() function.
+Inside the .dropna() function you can pass a list of column(s) in which the NaN values should be processed by using the subset parameter.

 cols_to_check = ["MIN"]